 Managers will be needed to organize and manage healthcare organizations targeted to the needs of the senior population.
 The area of geriatric care management will continue to expand and special focus on the financial aspect of caring for such a large population will be required.
 Elder care managers will be required to navigate the complex and delicate nature of long-term care.

 The future job outlook for long term care managers is excellent.
 The Bureau of Labor Statistics reports that the area of healthcare management is expected to grow at a rate of 23 percent, which is much higher than the average for all occupations.
 This is directly attributed to the continued aging population and the specific need for elder care managers to care for the baby boomer population.

 The opportunities for employment in this rewarding field are numerous as the demand for properly trained personnel continues to grow.
 For this reason, there have never been more opportunities for elder care managers.

-Learn about the LSUA BS in Elder Care Administration online program.
+Learn about the LSUA BS in Long Term Care Administration online program.

 Have a question or concern about this article?
 Please contact us.